cscorley/dissertation/chapters/5_combo/2_results.md

 \ref{sec:combo-design}.

 \cone{} ask whether a single topic model can be used for more than a single task, specifically for feature location and developer identification.
-Table
-\ref{table:all_model_sweep} shows the summary results over all subject systems.
-Tables \ref{table:bookkeeper_model_sweep}, \ref{table:mahout_model_sweep},
+Tables
-\ref{table:openjpa_model_sweep}, \ref{table:pig_model_sweep},
-\ref{table:tika_model_sweep}, and \ref{table:zookeeper_model_sweep} show the
+\ref{table:all_model_sweep} and \ref{table: all_corpus_sweep} show the summary
-results for \bookkeeper, \mahout, \openjpa, \pig, \tika, and \zookeeper, respectively.
+results over all subject systems for model construction and corpus construction, respectively.
 In the tables, we bold entries where the MRR is highest for each of the two tasks and also highlight the row of the configuration used throughout this dissertation.
 Our goal is not to find which configuration works best for each system and task, but rather to determine whether one configuration is *capable* of producing acceptable results for both tasks.

-Overall,
+For model construction, the both tasks perform best when $K=500$ and
+$\eta=auto$, but differ when it comes to $\alpha$.
+FLT prefers the lower alpha,
+$2/K$, while DIT is best with the highest alpha, $5/K$.
+A Wilcoxon rank-sum test reveals that the optimal FLT is \attn{xxxx} compared to the alternate.
+Likewise, a Wilcoxon rank-sum test reveals that the optimal DIT is \attn{xxxx}
+compared to the alternate.
+This suggests that \attn{xxxx}

+\todo{repeat this test against each system, construct wilcoxon table?}

+For corpus construction, the both tasks perform best when including the context and message, but differ when it comes to including additions.
+FLT prefers additions to be included, while DIT does not.
+Neither task performs best when removals are included.
+A Wilcoxon rank-sum test reveals that the optimal FLT is \attn{xxxx} compared to the alternate.
+Likewise, a Wilcoxon rank-sum test reveals that the optimal DIT is \attn{xxxx} compared to the alternate.
+This suggests that \attn{xxxx}

+\todo{repeat this test against each system, construct wilcoxon table?}

 \input{tables/all_model_sweep}
 \input{tables/bookkeeper_model_sweep}